 You can contact your property manager directly by email or by calling our office on 5330 0500.
 Should you wish to visit the office to discuss any issues with a property management staff member it is important to arrange an appointment time as property management staff are frequently out of the office conducting inspections.

 Ballarat Property Group’s preferred method of payment is direct credit.
 It is your responsibility to pay rent in advance.
 Should you not be able to pay rent by the due date you must contact your property manager.
 Please remember our landlords have financial commitments to meet and they rely on rent being paid on time.

-Should your rental property suffer any damage or require repairs you must contact our office.
+Should your rental property suffer any damage or require repairs you must report this to our office.
 For all general repairs complete a maintenance request via your Tenant Console Portal and we will make appropriate arrangements, or in the event of an urgent repair please report via Tenant Console Portal and also contact our office immediately on 5330 0500.
 Please see your Residential Tenancy Agreement of Renting Guide Booklet to check what constitutes an emergency repair.

 Our office will carry out periodic inspections on the property to ascertain the condition of the property and necessary maintenance requirements.
 (7 days written notice will be given to you on all occasions).
 This inspection also provides an opportunity for you to point out any problems or maintenance that you think may be necessary.
 These inspections are carried out after the first three months of your tenancy commencing and then six monthly thereafter.